coderdc13/blockchain-one/README.md

-# blockchain-one
-Blockchain One Homework
+# Blockchain One Homework

+## Introduction

+This readme is designed to help the user to compose the blockchain and join the network.
+In addition, this readme provides lists of items, directions, and indications of completion.
+This readme also aims to describe the successful construction of the Proof of Authority (PoA) blockchain.

 Pre-Work Arrangement and Structure

 (Nota Bene: Vast Majority of Text (99.999999%) from Instructors GS, AN, and KS and from Tutor, Ms. LT)

-Introduction

-This readme is designed to help the user to compose the blockchain and join the network.
-In addition, this readme is divided into several sections.
-Each section has subsections; the subsections include lists of items, directions, and indications of completion.

-General Start
+## General Start

-Material
+### Material

 The user needs specific programs.